VictoriaMetrics/VictoriaMetrics/app/vmgateway/README.md

 In order to enable [OpenID discovery](https://openid.net/specs/openid-connect-discovery-1_0.html) endpoint for JWT signature verification, you need to specify OpenID discovery endpoint URLs by using `auth.oidcDiscoveryEndpoints` flag.
 When `auth.oidcDiscoveryEndpoints` is specified `vmageteway` will fetch JWKS keys from the specified endpoint and use them for JWT signature verification.

-Example usage for tokens issues by Azure Active Directory:
+Example usage for tokens issued by Azure Active Directory:
 ```console
 /bin/vmgateway -eula \
   -enable.auth \